Lonero-Team/Decentralized-Internet/README.md

 [Lonero Whitepaper (Original)](https://www.academia.edu/37041064/Lonero_Whitepaper_v1)  | [CrowdCoin Scientific Whitepaper](https://www.academia.edu/37832290/CrowdCoin_Scientific_Whitepaper)

 This NPM library/package is being mantained by the folks [here](starkdrones.org/home/os)

+This project was created in order to support a new internet.
+One that is more open, free, and censorship-resistant in comparison to the old internet.
+An internet that eventually wouldn't need to rely on telecom towers, an outdated grid, or all these other "old school" forms of tech.
+We believe P2P compatibility is an important part of the future of the net.
+Grid Computing also plays a role in having a better means of transferring information in a speedy, more cost-efficient and reliable manner.

 <p align="center">
 <img src="https://cdn.hackaday.io/images/1385851589324799605.png" width="512">